Rabbi011/product-analysis/README.md

 * Create Reviews API
 * Using Bootstrap and Vanilla css
 * Using React Router, Recharts
-* Responsive Using by Bootstrap
+* Some Responsive Using by Bootstrap